Wrapped (magazine): History and profile

-The magazine title was bought over in May 2007.
+The magazine has been involved in various awareness projects and charity campaigns, such as the annual Sisters With Blisters walk which raises money for abused women and children.

+The magazine switched to a bimonthly rather than monthly schedule beginning with their December 2006/January 2007 issue.

 Morne Ebersohn assumed the role of publisher from Edition 12 of the magazine.
-Under his direction, the magazine has been repackaged to cater to the 25- to 35-year-old gay man living in metropolitan areas.
-The magazine became the first South African Gay Lifestyle magazine to advertise on television, radio, cinema and the internet.
+Under his direction, the magazine was repackaged to cater to the 25- to 35-year-old gay man living in metropolitan areas.
+The magazine became the first South African LGBT lifestyle magazine to advertise on television, radio, cinema and the internet.

 Wrapped became the first gay publication in South Africa to become Audit Bureau of Circulation (ABC) certified.

-Advertising support for the magazine has increased since the magazine was repackaged to become a truly lifestyle magazine.
+Advertising support for the magazine increased after the magazine was repackaged to become a truly lifestyle magazine.

-Wrapped TV was launched as a new brand in March 2008.
-The Wrapped TV Channel which is run on the YouTube platform will give viewers a behind the scene view of what happens at Wrapped Magazine.
+In March 2008, the magazine launched the Wrapped TV Channel on YouTube, with plans to publish behind-the-scenes videos of what happens at Wrapped Magazine.
 During December 2008 a decision was made give Wrapped a cover to cover redesign.
 Edition 20 of Wrapped went on sale during the last week of April 2009 and the feedback on the magazine was overwhelming.
 The new design focussed on a much cleaner and more relevant magazine for the Wrapped target audience.

+In February 2009, the magazine launched their new website.